Key message

 (McKinsey & Company, 2020) - Current responses to distance learning are perpetuating inequalities.
 In the US, engagement rates are lagging behind in schools serving predominantly black and Hispanic students; just 60 to 70% are logging in regularly.

 (McKinsey & Company, 2020) - Education attendance and attainment correlate with race.
-According to the 2020 Global Education Monitoring Report, although there have been advances towards increasing access in recent decades, there is still enduring racial inequality in educational attendance and attainment in Latin American countries.
-For example, in Uruguay and Peru, attendance rates are lower for Afro-descendants aged 12-17 and they are less likely to complete secondary school.
+Although there have been advances towards increasing access in recent decades, there is still enduring racial inequality in educational attendance and attainment in Latin American countries.
+1 in 5 Afro-descendant children do not complete primary school which is double the average for the region.
+Less than two thirds finish secondary school.

 Make the case